marczaku/networking-102-realtime/README.md

 Well, our UDP Server is standing.
 You can Run it using the Play Button in Rider.

-Again, it won't du much, until someone sends us info.
+Again, it won't do much, until someone sends us info.
 You can use `nc -u 127.0.0.1 11000` in the Terminal to connect to your server and send text.